-These are project manager Timo Uustal’s words.
-This is a story about how a storm upended a society, ultimately forcing them to take action and protect themselves.
+This is a story about how a storm upended a society, ultimately forcing Estonians to take action and protect themselves.

 It's 9 January, 2005.
 For three days, a storm has caused massive damage across western Estonia with wind speeds reaching 30 meters per second.
 Around 300 people are evacuated, 775 houses are damaged and eleven people diagnosed with hypothermia.
 On the west coast one woman drowns.
 In the Pärnu city area, 8 km² is flooded.

 Climate change affects businesses and tourism